selvam920/trina_grid/doc/features/scrollbars.md

    - `isAlwaysShown: true` makes scrollbars permanently visible (never fades out)
    - `isAlwaysShown: false` makes scrollbars appear during scrolling and fade out after about 3 seconds
    - `thumbVisible: false` completely hides scrollbars regardless of the `isAlwaysShown` setting

+6. **Smooth Scrolling**: The smooth scrolling feature is enabled by default and provides a better user experience for mouse wheel users.
+Consider disabling it only if you have specific performance concerns or prefer instant scrolling behavior.

 ## Limitations